devnull-cz/c-prog-lang/modules/pointers.md

   constant*
 #module c99-standard.md in the C specification.

-:wrench: Task: create NULL pointer and try to read from it / write to it
+:wrench: create NULL pointer and try to read from it / write to it

-Code: #source null-ptr.c
+#solution null-ptr.c

 ## Basic operations